 Dr Marisa Lazzari

-Prior to joining the Archaeology department at Exeter, I was a visiting lecturer in the Cultural and Social Anthropology department at Stanford University during the Spring term of 2006.
-After that, I was a visiting postdoctoral fellow at the Centre for Trans/forming cultures (UTS, Sydney) for 6 months, to undertake comparative studies on cultural heritage, landscape and material culture thanks to an Endeavour Postdoctoral Research Award granted by the Australian Department of Education.
+Prior to joining the Department of Archaeology at Exeter, I was a visiting lecturer in the Cultural and Social Anthropology department at Stanford University during the Spring term of 2006.
+After that, I was a visiting postdoctoral fellow at the Centre for Trans/forming cultures (UTS, Sydney), where I undertook comparative studies on cultural heritage, landscape and material culture thanks to an Endeavour Postdoctoral Research Award granted by the Australian Department of Education.

 Membership of societies and professional bodies

 Asociación Arqueólogos Profesionales de la República Argentina (AAPRA); World Archaeological Congress (WAC)

 IAOS (International Association of Obsidian Studies); SAA (Society for American Archaeology)